Last Updated on

 The power of “saving on savings” through investing

 In the first example, I need to save $364 a year to get to my goal of $1500.
 That’s $1 a day according to the savings calculator – I think I can make that!

-But look what happened!
-Because I put my saving in a bond fund that is expected to yield 2% I’m effectively getting a 2% discount every year on my savings!
+But look at what happened!
+Because I put my saving in a bond fund that is expected to yield 2%, I’m effectively getting a 2% discount every year on my savings!
 Wow!